pwFoo/unflex/README.md

 This, and the fact that all major browser now support `display: flex`, is the reason why I created __unflex__.
-Even though `display: flex` has many features that make the notion of "rows" and "columns" obsolete, I think a table-based layout is a simple enough approach for small projects.
+Even though `display: flex` has many features that make the notion of "rows" and "columns" obsolete, I think a table-based layout is still a simple enough approach for small projects.